*case numbers are updated as new cases emerge.

 - Some symptoms in young children may be difficult to recognize promptly.
 When monitoring a child for illness following exposure to mpox, parents and caregivers should check the child’s temperature daily.
 Parents and caregivers should also perform daily full-body skin checks for a new rash and inspect the inside of the mouth for any sores or ulcers on young children.

-- In older children and adolescents, parents can help with inspection of the mouth and exposed skin areas that may be difficult for the child or adolescent to see (back of neck, arms, legs).
+- In older children and adolescents, parents can help with the inspection of the mouth and exposed skin areas that may be difficult for the child or adolescent to see (back of neck, arms, legs).
 They can also remind the child and adolescent to be aware of any rash or pain in areas covered by clothing, including the genitals, and to inspect those areas for rash and let the parent know if they notice any changes in their skin or feel any pain in those areas.

 - If a child or adolescent develops symptoms while at home, the parent or caregiver should contact the local health department and their healthcare provider.
 The child should not return to the educational setting until medically assessed.